-ENGG4370 [0.75] Urban Water Systems Design ENGG2230, ENGG3650 ELECTIVE [1.00] Restricted Elective See elective lists enrolled in the B.Eng.
+ENGG2230, ENGG3650

+All 1000 and 2000 level core credits plus ENGG3100.
+Must be enrolled in the B.Eng.
 Program.
 This course must be taken in the final semester with a maximum of 3.25 credits.
 Admission to the course is by instructor's permission in the semester prior to the course offering.
-Students must have a minimum cumulative average of 60% in all ENGG courses for entry into ENGG4150.
+Students must have a minimum cumulative average of 60% in all

+ENGG courses for entry into ENGG4150.
 Restriction waiver requests are handled by the Director, School of Engineering, or